LONG-TERM CARE & MEDICAID PLANNING

 • Reverse mortgage; and

 Medicaid is a joint federal and state program that helps with the payment of health care costs for individuals with limited income or resources.
-Eligibility and the services provided varies from state to state, but long-term care coverage is typically available provided your personal resources are small.
-In some instances, you must spend down whatever resources you do have before you qualify, but the rules do not usually allow you to simply give away your resources to family or friends in order to be eligible.
-Reducing your assets in this way may lead to initial denial of eligibility or imposition of a penalty such as termination of long-term care benefits.
-To avoid such circumstances, it is vitally important to consult with an attorney well-versed in Medicaid’s rules and regulations in order to choose the best option for your individual circumstances.
-Pereira Law has extensive experience in assisting clients in the planning of long-term care needs and management of their assets to accomplish such.
+While eligibility and the services provided varies from state to state, long-term care benefits are typically available provided your personal resources are limited.
+In some instances, you must spend down whatever assets you do have before you qualify, but the rules restrict the methods of spending.
+Improper transfers can result in an initial denial or the imposition of a penalty period.
+To avoid such circumstances, it is vital to consult with an attorney well-versed in Medicaid’s rules and regulations in order to choose the best option for your individual circumstances.
+Pereira Law, P.C. has extensive experience in assisting clients in the planning of long-term care needs, management of their assets and crisis planning when a loved one fails to engage in appropriate prior planning.